automata-network/automata-linux/README.md

 ## Prerequisites

+- Ensure that you have enough permissions on your CSP to create virtual machines, disks, networks, firewall rules, buckets/storage accounts and service roles.

-1. You need the cli for the cloud provider you want to deploy on (either az cli, gcloud cli or aws cli)
+- You need the cli for the cloud provider you want to deploy on (either az cli, gcloud cli or aws cli)
    - az cli:
      - Download: [Guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
      - Login: [Guide](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli)